piestyx/piestyx.dev/content/blog/blog-post-04.md

 ## When the Hammer Reflects

 An AI isn't like a hammer in the same way that a paintbrush is like a hammer.
 That probably sounds a bit off, how is a paintbrush like a hammer?
 They are both tools that can be **Zuhandensein** and **Vorhandensein**.
-They exist as _dasein_, by they can never be _Dasein_.
+They exist as _dasein_, but they can never be _Dasein_.

 Hang up the straitjacket for just a moment longer, please.
 I know I just said that they are both dasein but they will never be Dasein and that is basically the same thing isn't it?
 Welcome to philosophy …